vladbolliet/chess_game/README.md

 //also make sure to include if the king is in check
 //also make sure to include if the king is in checkmate
 //also make sure to include if the king is in stalemate

-//player shouldn't be able to move piece from the other side